Ever wondered where all of your money goes?

 - Invest surplus funds for more income, like in bank deposits, ETF or buying stocks.

 If the balance is negative (-)

-It means, your expenses are more than income.
-You might be funding this expenses with your debt, I’m talking about credit card.
+It means, your expenses are more than your income.
+You might be funding these expenses with your debt, I’m talking about credit cards.
 Now, this doesn’t look good, as you are spending all your income and nothing is left to save or invest.

 - Eat outs and takeaways.

 - Movies, streaming service or cable.

 - Phone bill.